smaremanda/add-in-docs/outlook/manifests/activation-rules.md

 ## Limits for rules and regular expressions
 <a name="MailAppDefineRules_RuleCollection"> </a>

 To provide a satisfactory experience with Outlook add-ins, you should adhere to the activation and API usage guidelines.
 The following table shows general limits for regular expressions and rules but there are specific rules for different hosts.
-For more information, see [Limits for activation and JavaScript API for Outlook add-ins](../outlook/testing/limits-for-activation-and-javascript-api-for-outlook-add-ins.md) and[Troubleshoot Outlook add-in activation](../outlook/troubleshoot-outlook-add-in-activation.md).
+For more information, see [Limits for activation and JavaScript API for Outlook add-ins](../outlook/testing/limits-for-activation-and-javascript-api-for-outlook-add-ins.md) and [Troubleshoot Outlook add-in activation](../outlook/troubleshoot-outlook-add-in-activation.md).

 |